tokencard/contracts/README.md

 [isValidSignatureExporter.sol](/contracts/mocks/isValidSignatureExporter.sol) used to export valid signatures for meta transaction testing.

 [nonCompliantToken.sol](/contracts/mocks/nonCompliantToken.sol) a version of a non-compliant ERC20 token, used to test the SafeERC20 stuff.

-[oraclize.sol](/contracts/mocks/oraclize.sol) is a mocked out version of the oraclize, this is for testing purposes only.

 [parseIntScientific-exporter.sol](/contracts/mocks/parseIntScientificExporter.sol) is a mocked out version of a contract that pulls in the parseIntScientific contract used to parse floating points that include scientific notation out of JSON.